Quick Summary:

 Choose REST over HTTP for public APIs.
 When it comes to the backend APIs facilitating microservices communication, go for RPC (Remote Procedure Cell) to achieve faster serialization and maintain an optimal payload size.
 Also, keep conversations brief to avoid unnecessary complexity in APIs.

-Ensure your APIs have a clear definition to enable automatic documentation, generate client code seamlessly, and establish security rules.
+• Ensure your APIs are clearly defined to enable automatic documentation, generate client code seamlessly, and establish security rules.

 Utilize an API gateway to translate backend RPC APIs to REST.